-I have wanted to visit Africa for a photo safari (meaning journey) for most of my adult life and I was just waiting for the right opportunity to come up.
+I had wanted to visit Africa for a photo safari (meaning a journey) for most of my adult life and I was just waiting for the right opportunity to come up.

 The invitation seemed like a fit for me.
 Norman was NOT on board at first until he got to meet Mefi when she came to visit us at our home.
-Of course, I followed up with about 10 of her past and current clients and I received glowing reviews, somewhere seasoned world travelers.
-When the decisions were made, deposit paid, there would be 3 of us making the trip.
-Natalie King age 33, blogger @natkingcouture, Mefi 40, and myself 61.
+Of course, I followed up with about 10 of her past and current clients and I received glowing reviews, some were seasoned world travelers.
+When the decisions were made, the deposit was paid, and there would be 3 of us making the trip.
+Natalie King age 33, blogger @natkingcouture, Mefi 40, and myself 61 (at the time).
 I felt like I was traveling with my children.
 Ha!

 We met for lunch on 2 different occasions in Houston where we discussed all of the details of the trip.
-The most shocking thing for me was that I would only be able to take 2 bags weighing no more that a TOTAL of 32 pounds.
+The most shocking thing for me was that I would only be able to take 2 bags weighing no more than a TOTAL of 32 pounds.
 I was in distress for sure!
-I had to think back of the days when I was a pilot and remember how to pack for 3 days in a roll on bag.
-The difference this times is we would be traveling for 10 days.
+I had to think back to the days when I was a pilot and remember how to pack for 3 days in a roll-on bag.
+The difference this time is we would be traveling for 10 days.
 Yikes!!
 I knew that was not going to be easy for this fashionista!

 Preparing for this trip was part of the excitement.
-Below are some of the thing you will need to do before you leave.
+Below are some of the things you will need to do before you leave.

 - Choose a country in Africa that you want to visit.
 There are several that you can do a safe and adventurous safari.
-The most common and most visited is Tanzania, Kenya, South Africa, and Rwanda. ( where travelers visit the gorilla families)
+The most common and most visited are Tanzania, Kenya, South Africa, and Rwanda (where travelers visit the gorilla families).

 - Do thorough research on reputable safari companies.
 Asking friends is the best place to start.
 First-hand experiences are the best references then you can always go to the internet.
 There are large outfits that are well known but a Journey to Africa Safari uses the same lodges, camps, and guides as the better-known companies but for much less in cost.
 Make sure you understand what your safari includes and does not include and understand the cancellation policy.
 I highly recommend trip protection.
 (Travel Insurance) Most plans do not cover airfare.

-- Vaccinations- Depending on what country you enter in Africa dictates what protection is needed.
-No vaccinations are required going into Tanzania, however, not required, but recommended is a Malaria pill.
-Just ask your primary physician that you need a script for Malarone or Mefloquin or a drug specifically for Africa.
+- Vaccinations– Depending on what country you enter in Africa dictates what protection is needed.
+No vaccinations are required going into Tanzania, however, not required, but recommended is a pill for malaria.
+Just ask your primary physician if you need a script for Malarone or Mefloquine or a drug specifically for Africa.
 My dosage was one pill a week for 7 weeks, starting 2 weeks before you leave and then until they are gone.
 Mefi grew up in Tanzania and has had Malaria a few times.
 She said that the most important thing to know is the symptoms of Malaria and treating it at the first signs.
-It is totally curable caught in the early stages.
-I would not go anywhere in Africa if you are pregnant.
-My opinion only!
+It is totally curable – caught in the early stages.
 We were there at the end of mosquito season, but we did get into the obnoxious Tsetse flies.
 They would sting.
 I couldn’t say Tsetse so I called them the sexy flies.
 Ha!